-Winter is just around the corner, the Division of Energy and Climate would like to share some cold weather tips to save energy and money:
+Winter is here, the Division of Energy and Climate would like to share some cold weather tips to help residents save energy and money:

 - Set your thermostat to 68°F when you are awake and a few degrees lower when you are asleep or away from home.
 A programmable thermostat can make it easy to automatically set back your temperature based on your schedule.